|Restrictions:||Buffalo State applicants only|

 Visit the nearby cities of Viña del Mar and Valparaíso on weekends.

-Take EDU 310W Teaching Social Studies in the Elementary School and EDU 311W The Teaching of Reading and Other Language Arts in the Elementary School or EDU 511 Methods of Teaching English/Language Arts and EDU 564 Social Studies in the Elementary Classroom during spring 2012.
+Take EDU 310W Teaching Social Studies in the Elementary School and EDU 311W The Teaching of Reading and Other Language Arts in the Elementary School or EDU 511 Methods of Teaching English/Language Arts and EDU 564 Social Studies in the Elementary Classroom.

 After morning Spanish classes in Santiago, shadow teacher candidates in the English Pedagogy Program at Universidad Mayor.